top of page

 Landscapes of Desire.

-What is most striking about Vinland Saga—and this makes it similar to all the early medieval Scandinavian sagas—is its affinity with landscapes.
+What is most striking about Vinland Saga—and this makes it similar to the early medieval Scandinavian sagas—is its affinity with landscapes.
 Just as individuals are defined by the landscapes that surround them, whether they be peaceful or violent, they are able to inscribe them with emotions, desires, and individualities.
 Vinland Saga imagines, or reimagines, the old Scandinavian landscapes in all their wilderness and ruin.

 In their memoir, Landscapes of Desire, Osborne and Overing describe their visit to Iceland in an attempt to trace the locations where the Icelandic sagas were written.
 The volcanic and glacial activities have left these panoramas ragged, stark, barren yet bountiful, full of ‘reassuringly familiar fertile valleys and unimagined extraterrestrial vistas spewing smoke and sulphur.’
 The natural landscape, both literally and physically, consumes the life of man; neither king nor warrior could outlive its ruthlessness.
 It is a thriving embodiment of nature, swallowing human edifices and ultimately defining all human life.